gurmitteotia/guflow/README.md

             ScheduleLambda("BookHotel").When(_ => Input.BookHotel);
             ScheduleLambda("BookDinner").AfterLambda("BookHotel");

-            ScheduleLambda("ChargeCustomer").AfterLambda("ChoosSeat").AfterLambda("BookDinner");
+            ScheduleLambda("ChargeCustomer").AfterLambda("ChooseSeat").AfterLambda("BookDinner");

             ScheduleLambda("SendEmail").AfterLambda("ChargeCustomer");
         }
+        [WorkflowEvent(EventName.WorkflowStarted)]
+        private WorkflowAction OnStart()
+        {
+            if (!Input.BookFlight && !Input.BookHotel)
+                return CompleteWorkflow("Nothing to do");

+            return StartWorkflow();
         }
+    }

 ```
-Above workflow has three possible execution scenarios:
+Above workflow has four possible execution scenarios:
 * 1. User has choosen to book both flight and hotel: In this case ChargeCustomer lambda function will be scheduled only after completion of ChooseSeat and BookDinner lambda functions.
 * 2. User has choosen to book the flight only: In this case ChargeCustomer lambda will be scheduled after ChooseSeat lambda.
 * 3. User has choosen to book the hotel only: In this case ChargeCustomer lambda will be scheduled after BookDinner lambda.
+* 4. User has choonen not to book flight or hotel: Workflow will be completed immediately.

 You can implement the above workflow using SWF activities with same ease.
 You can also mix and match activities, lambdas or timers in a workflow.
 You have the flexibility to customize the workflow executions to deal with complex real life scenarios.
 Please look at [examples](https://github.com/gurmitteotia/guflow-samples) and [custom workflow actions](https://github.com/gurmitteotia/guflow/wiki/workflow-actions) for more ideas.